edloidas/penta-project/README.md

 ## Development ##

-The list of a known development issues and explanation of the selected technologies can be found in [docs](docs/DEVELOPMENT.md).
+The guide on how to run the project, a list of all known _development_ issues and explanation of the selected technologies can be found in [docs](docs/DEVELOPMENT.md).

 ## License ##

 [GPL-3.0](LICENSE) © [Edloidas Production](https://edloidas.com)

-Take a note, that all project data in the `public/base/` directory (present only in compiled version) are licensed under the [Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License][base-license-url]. ![CC BY-NC-SA][base-license-image]
+Take a note, that all project data in the `build/data/` directory (present after running `yarn download`) are licensed under the [Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License][base-license-url]. ![CC BY-NC-SA][base-license-image]

 <!-- Links -->
 [travis-url]: https://travis-ci.org/edloidas/penta-project